by Marcelle Pick, OB/GYN NP

 - Passionflower (Passiflora incarnata) has strong Native American roots and contains natural monamine oxidase inhibitors (MAOI’s), which are known to have antidepressant and anti-anxiety properties.

 - Ashwagandha (Withania somnifera) is an herb with aphrodisiac and mood-stabilizing properties.
 Recent studies suggest this Ayurvedic herb can act in an adaptogenic fashion when androgen levels are low, activating the hypothalamic-pituitary-gonadal axis to increase the production of androgens.
-For more information about Ayurvedic medicine, read our page on Ayurveda and menopause.

 - Wild yam (Dioscorea villosa) is native to North America and has been used for both menopause and menstrual-related symptoms.
 Research suggests that it acts as a functional mimetic of progesterone.

 - Soy (Glycine max), like red clover and kudzu, is a member of the legume family and contains phytoestrogens.
 It has been extensively studied and found to be supportive for improved insulin regulation, weight loss, bone health, and nail, skin and hair health.
 It has also been shown to decrease frequency and severity of menopausal discomforts, particularly vaginal dryness, hot flashes and night sweats.
-To learn more, see our article on soy for menopausal symptoms.

 Even though these remedies have been used around the world for centuries, unfortunately many women remain skeptical.